rmonteiror/rmonteiror/README.md

 - Incident and problem management
 - Process optimization and automation
 - Technical documentation and knowledge base creation
-- Remote and multilingual support
+- Remote and multilingual user support
-- End-user satisfaction and SLA compliance
+- SLA monitoring and customer satisfaction improvement

 ---